 Later in this post, I explain in detail how these jellyfish can harm you and how to identify them.

 How Common are Jellyfish Stings in St Lucia?

-Jellyfish stings in St Lucia are rare but they do happen occasionally whilst swimming in the ocean off of the beaches.
+Jellyfish stings are pretty rare but they do happen occasionally.

 The majority of jellyfish stings that occur in St Lucia are mild.
 They have, very occasionally, resulted in severe stings and even hospitalization in the most extreme cases.